 The game actually looks great taking a realistic approach to the environments whereas vehicles have a slight cartoon style to them, but they also blend in nicely with the maps.
 There could have been more tracks available as while they were nice, in comparison to the amount of campaign levels and gametypes the selection of places to race on felt limited.
 This wasn't a huge issue as they did some reverse levels to mix it up, it still would have been better to see more variation.
 The tracks also run quite well featuring a variety of designs that kept each one feeling unique.
 The vehicles also handle very well for a top down racer and that was certainly appreciated having had issues with others in the genre.

 Mantis Burn Racing does top down racing very well featuring realistic tracks and a lengthy campaign.
 That campaign also scales well in terms of difficulty and in keeping the races fresh.
 I would have liked to see more maps and environments available for the game, but the selection available works fine.
 The controls were also well done with the cars handling very well and this is essential for racing titles.
 There was certainly a vast selection of content and racing in Mantis Burn with many options to play it locally or online with others if you'd like.

-Review Done on Mantis Burn Racing for Xbox One
+Mantis Burn Racing Review on Xbox One

 Review Code Provided by Team Critical Hit